 The checkout is an obvious place for you to communicate your shipping speeds and costs but you can also add these key points wherever you communicate your shipping policy to minimize any hesitations your customers may have about making a purchase.

-Sneaker brand Koio, communicates their shipping speeds for each delivery method and the respective costs, on their shipping page.
-They also include processing time on that same page.
+Sneaker brand Koio communicates its shipping speeds for each delivery method and the respective costs on its shipping page.
+It also includes processing time on that same page.

-Customers also expect a communication after their purchase is complete confirming when they will receive the things they buy online.
-Traditionally, this is managed with an email post purchase summarizing the purchase, the cost of the product, any shipping fees, and estimated shipping speeds or delivery times.
+Customers expect a communication after their purchase is complete confirming when they will receive the things they buy online.
+Traditionally, this is managed with an email post-purchase summarizing the purchase, the cost of the product, any shipping fees, and estimated shipping speeds or delivery times.

 What to do when shipping delays happen

 Shipping delays happen.
 Peak periods, inclement weather, and more can all lead to overwhelming volumes for shipping carriers, causing packages to be delivered later than expected.

 What can you do in such a situation?
 It goes back to clear communication.
 The more you share about what’s going on, the better your customers will feel about purchasing from you.